easyatworkas/php-eaw-client/README.md

 logger()->notice('You should probably be aware...');
 logger()->error('Things did not go well :(');

-// Disabling the build-in formatter and/or EOL. logger()->info('Hello, World!', [ 'formatter' => false, 'eol' => false ]);
+// Disabling the built-in formatter and/or EOL. logger()->info('Hello, World!', [ 'formatter' => false, 'eol' => false ]);
 ```